SUSE-Enceladus/keg/doc/source/recipes_basics.rst

 This section contains some general information about how `keg` handles its source data.
 An image description is internally represented by a data dictionary with a certain structure.
-This dictionary gets composed by parsing source image defintion and data files referenced by the image definition and merging them into a dictionary.
+This dictionary gets composed by parsing source image definition and data files referenced by the image definition and merging them into a dictionary.
 Image defintions as well as data modules are used by referencing a directory (under :file:`images` or :file:`data` respectively), which may be several layers of directories under the root directory.
 When parsing those, `keg` will also read any yaml file that is in a directory above the referenced one, and merge all source data into one dictionary, with the lower (i.e. more specific) layers taking precedence over upper (i.e. more generic) ones.
-This inhertance mechanism is intended to reduce data duplication.
+This inheritance mechanism is intended to reduce data duplication.